 After attending the EY Gibraltar Seminar with Paul Brody – their Global Blockchain Innovation Leader – last year, the follow up brochure sent explained “Blockchain technology is a way to structure data without the need for a central authority.
 A blockchain is a distributed database that hosts a continuously growing number of records.
 The database stores records in blocks rather than collating them in a single file.
 Each block is then “chained” to the next block, in linear, chronological order, using a cryptographic signature; as a result, records cannot be revised, and any attempted changes are visible to all participants.
 This process allows blockchains to be used as ledgers, which can be shared and corroborated by anyone with the appropriate permissions.
 These distributed ledgers can be spread across multiple sites, countries or institutions.
 Although blockchain technology is the foundation for cryptocurrency (such as Bitcoin), there are a variety of financial and accounting applications beyond the realm of cryptocurrency.”

 Adoption by large corporations, such as that by Microsoft in partnership with Bank of America Merrill Lynch in June 2017, have been predicting comprehensive blockchain integration across tech companies and financial firms, proof the technology is maturing and still has lots of room to grow.
 Start-ups rise and fall everyday any founder can relate to that, so if your start-up is on the blockchain, things are looking up.
 In terms of compliance, the distributed nature invites collaboration between companies and individuals in the ecosystem.
-For that reason, blockchain start-ups as a whole are in a unique position to reshape entire industries.
+For that reason, start-ups that use ide for blockchain development as a whole are in a unique position to reshape entire industries.
 Some applications of blockchain will also see the new EU General Data Protection Regulation active on May 25, 2018 already incorporated with the self-sovereign digital identity, a promise whose values are reiterated in the GDPR legislation.

 Non-executive director of The Gibraltar International Bank, Marcus Killick, announced that from November 2017 the bank will now be accepting accounts from companies who use the encrypted technology.
 Businesses using Blockchain will be provided standard banking services, but every account will be assessed beforehand on its own merit, and will need to comply with all regulatory standards.